SamTseng/CCR_Cluster/README.md

-   So, in a browser, enter the URL (or in your PHP code, issue an URL): http://localhost:5000/cluster?InpFile=data/ccr2.csv&NumTopic=2 you will get the clustered result from the HTTP response string.
+   So, in a browser, enter the URL (or in your PHP code, issue an URL): http://localhost:5000/cluster?InpFile=data/ccr2.csv&NumTopic=2 and you will get the clustered result from the HTTP response string.

    To view the clustered result, it's better to examine the source: view-source:http://localhost:5000/cluster?InpFile=data/ccr2.csv&NumTopic=2